wordplate/wordplate.github.io/docs/upgrade.md

 1. The `base_path` and `template_slug` functions have been removed.

+1. Run `composer update` in the root of your project and your application should be up and running again!

 ## Upgrade from 6 to 7

 If you want to upgrade from WordPlate 6 to 7 you can follow this guide.